 Going through a divorce can be a very difficult and emotionally complex experience.
-Unfortunately, the legal process for divorce can be complex too.
-However, in South Carolina, there is an easier approach to divorce that you may be able to use called a “simple” divorce (this is sometimes referred to as an "uncontested" or "simplified" divorce in other states).
+Unfortunately, the legal process for divorce can be complicated too.
+However, in South Carolina, there is an easier approach to divorce that you may be able to use called a "simple" divorce (sometimes other states refer to it as an "uncontested" or "simplified" divorce.)

 This article covers the requirements for obtaining a simple divorce in South Carolina.
-If you have questions, you should contact a family law attorney in your area.
+If you have questions, you should contact a family law attorney in your area before you file.

-If you and your spouse are seeking a divorce based on separation (a no-fault divorce), you may be able to use what is known as the "simple divorce" process, but only if you meet a few other requirements, which are listed below.
-With the simple divorce process, if either spouse has been at fault in some way, those issues cannot be raised in the divorce proceeding.
+If you and your spouse are seeking a divorce based on separation, you may be able to use what is known as the "simple divorce" process, but only if you meet a few other requirements, which are listed below.
+With the simple divorce process, even if either spouse has been at fault in some way, those issues can't be raised in the divorce proceeding.